zathras777/sensors/README.md

 - expand the modbus options available
 - add more sensors

+## Thanks
+Much of the zcan code here is inspired and shaped by the work done here https://github.com/michaelarnauts/aiocomfoconnect

 ## Feedback Welcome!
 This can probably be improved on in many ways, but it's working and is more stable than the python apps it replaces.
 Happy to have patches or feedback... :-)